denoland/rusty_v8/README.md

 For Windows builds: the 64-bit toolchain needs to be used.
 32-bit targets are not supported.

-The build depends on several binary tools: `gn`, `ninja` and a recent version of `clang` (V8 relies on bleeding edge features).
+The build depends on several binary tools: `gn`, `ninja` and `clang`.
 The tools will automatically be downloaded, if they are not detected in the environment.

 Specifying the `$GN` and `$NINJA` environmental variables can be used to skip the download of gn and ninja.
 The clang download can be skipped by setting